4 Under 40 Awards

 Presented by Appalachian Commercial Real Estate

-April 28, 2022 - Four emerging leaders and a community advocate were honored during the 6th annual Boone Area Chamber of Commerce 4 Under 40 Awards ceremony.
-The event was hosted Thursday evening, April 28th, 2022 in front of a crowd of over 150 attendees at The Mill at Rock Creek in Boone.
+An evening designed to celebrate 16 emerging High Country’s leaders was highlighted by five honorees earning accolades during the 7th annual Boone Area Chamber of Commerce 4 Under 40 Awards ceremony.
+The event was hosted on Thursday, April 6, 2023, in front of a crowd of over 200 attendees at the Appalachian Theatre in Downtown Boone.
 The 4 Under 40 awards are presented annually by Appalachian Commercial Real Estate.

 |2021||Matt Vincent, VPC Builders|